Lesson 4: Number Systems

 When students record all of the patterns that they come up with on paper and number them it foreshadows assigning a numeric value to a distict set of symbols.

-You may need to emphasize that the goal of the activity is not merely to list all 27 permutations, but to develop a set of rules that could be followed to generate all of them.
+You may need to emphasize that the goal of the activity is not merely to list all 27 patterns, but to develop a set of rules that could be followed to generate all of them.

 Some students might quickly recognize that there are 27 distinct groupings.
 However, ordering them is frequently a challenge for students because outside the context of math class they might not immediately apply what they already know about number systems, especially place values.